isali28/booksellerbusinessinsights/README.md

 ## 📊 Project Overview

-We analyzed bestselling book data from Amazon (2009–2019) to understand:
+I analyzed bestselling book data from Amazon (2009–2019) to understand:
 - Which genres and authors are most popular
 - How pricing correlates with reader engagement
 - What factors might help identify high-value authors